gardener-attic/component-spec/doc/proposal/03-component-repository.md

 *getLocalOCIArtefact*.
 It is not required that these OCI artefacts are accessible by an external OCI HTTP endpoint as specified [here](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
 If the repository provides such an HTTP endpoint, it could be requested by the method getOciEndpointForLocalOciArtefact.
 This allows to e.g. transport images from one *Component Repository* to another without the need to transform them into local blobs first.

+Local OCI blobs could only be referenced in the *resources* section of a *Component Descriptor.

 Particular *Component Repository* implementations might extend the interface by special methods for other types of binaries, e.g. helm charts.